-You’ve learned how to optimize your business for Google My Business and how to update your website for an internal SEO boost — now, let’s take a look at how you can use NAP consistency, directories, and inbound links to take your business one step closer to that number one spot on local search.
+Now that you have read up on how to optimize your business for Google My Business, and how to update your website for an internal SEO boost, we can move on to a different set of issues.
+Below you can check out how NAP consistency, directories, and inbound links can help you get that number one spot on local searches.

 Optimize Online Directories and Citations

-Consistency is key: verify that your citations are consistent and complete across these four data aggregators.
-Discrepancies like misspellings, abbreviations, lack of suite number or wrong phone number can be problematic.
+Consistency is once again paramount.
+Make sure that your citations are consistent and complete across all four of these aggregators.
+Discrepancies can be problematic because they are contradictory.

-If Google can’t determine which information about your business is correct, it may not show your business at all in search results.
-Additionally, be sure to remove any duplicate listings you find.
-Bonus points for emphasizing a Chambers of Commerce membership in your community, which will garner you an external inbound link.
+If Google isn’t sure which set of information about your business is factual, it will want to avoid it in its search results.
+In this sense, make sure to delete any duplicate listings you may find.
+Another tip is to emphasize a Chamber of Commerce membership which will give you an easy backlink.

 Get Inbound Links with Relevance and Authority

-Start with your own personal network, which may include the Chamber of Commerce, business improvement districts, licensing bureaus, trade associations, resellers, vendors, and/or manufacturers and other affiliates.
+Try to start out with your personal network, which may include the Chamber of Commerce, business improvement districts, licensing bureaus, trade associations, resellers, vendors, and/or manufacturers and other affiliates.

-Consider sponsoring a webinar or meet-up, hosting a community event, promoting something local you love, and building relationships with prominent people and influencers.
-Additionally, learn to feel comfortable reaching out to partners to see if they can feature you on their partner directory.
+Sponsoring a webinar, hosting a community event, promoting something local you love, or building relationships with celebrities (whether local or otherwise) is a great place to start as well.
+Being comfortable in asking to be featured is important here.
+Don’t shy away from reaching out to your business partners to see if they can feature you on their sites.

 Be a guest blogger,